mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="BoxNode.Pose" .any .wo .bo} *Pose*
 : Set the current pose of the object

-{:id="BoxNode.PoseFromPropertyPosition" .text .wo .bo} *PoseFromPropertyPosition* : Set the current pose of the object from property
+{:id="BoxNode.PoseFromPropertyPosition" .text .wo} *PoseFromPropertyPosition* : Set the current pose of the object from property.
+Format is a comma-separated list of 3 coordinates: x, y, z such that 0, 0, 1 places the object at x of 0, y of 0 and z of 1

 {:id="BoxNode.PoseToYailDictionary" .dictionary .ro .bo} *PoseToYailDictionary* : Convert current pose to yail